Unhyping the Hype Cycle: Five Secrets to Building an Attention Dashboard for Any Innovation

 Sticking with Google (although you could use any news aggregation tool), a time-limited search quickly reveals the answers:

 In the second case, a Chinese scientist claimed to do what the 60 Minutes program hinted at – using CRISPR technology to edit human infant genomes.
-Whether he actually did it or not is a matter of debate, but news outlets pounced.
-As with other emerging technologies, the negative attention of a “worst case scenario” can drive interest.
-It’s notable that positive developments (potential therapies for debilitating disease) failed to result in a similar spike in attention.
+Whether he did it or not is a matter of debate, but news outlets pounced.
+As with other emerging technologies, the negative attention of a “worst-case scenario” can drive interest.
+Notably, positive developments (potential therapies for debilitating diseases) failed to result in a similar spike in attention.

 Again, if I were that angel investor, I might reconsider my micro-influencer strategy and be prepared to fund my startup to go for the national news.
 I might also focus on those companies who could court negative attention – either by doing what people fear (or shouldn’t fear in this hypothetical investor’s opinion) or by preventing it.

 Beware of the “phase trick” on any chart.
-Keep time independent of value judgements.
+Keep time independent of value judgments.